Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 **Expansion boards**

 Yes, they are optional.
-Provide EDO SDRAM for the emulation cores that highly depends on memory timings but most of them work fine with BRAM and DDR3 that DE10-nano equipped.
+Provide SDR SDRAM for the emulation cores that highly depends on memory timings but most of them work fine with BRAM and DDR3 that DE10-nano equipped.

 I/O board is to have more capabilities like VGA output for old monitors